ThinkDataEd/student/docs/unit4/essential.md

 made smaller.

 ###**<u>[Lesson 9: Spaghetti Line](lesson9.md)</u>**
 We can often use a straight line to summarize a trend.
-“Eye balling” a straight line to a scatterplot is one way to do this.
+“Eyeballing” a straight line to a scatterplot is one way to do this.

 ###**<u>[Lesson 10: Predicting Values](lesson10.md)</u>**